DataONEorg/sem-prov-ontologies/observation/README.rst

 -----------------------------
 ECSO is currently in development (as of 12/2018) and should *not* be used for semantic annotations yet.
 This status is expected to change in the near future.
 The latest edits to the ontology may be found in the ``ECSO8.owl`` file within the **ECSO8-add_non-carbon_measurements** branch (https://github.com/DataONEorg/sem-prov-ontologies/tree/ECSO8-add_non-carbon_measurements/observation).

 ECSO expresses **'Measurement Types'** to describe measurements present in raw data.
 It uses the OBOÉ observation and measurements design pattern (OBOE: https://github.com/NCEAS/oboe) to capture both the **'entity of interest'** and **'characteristic measured'**.
 ECSO is intended to be used with terms in other OWL ontologies, including ENVO, PATO, CHEBI, BCO and PCO.
+It is currently focused on carbon and associated measurements.

 Introduction to this directory
 -----------------------------